chingu-voyage5/BitHelper/README.md

-# Bears-20 project
+# BitHelper

 ## Elevator Pitch
-Ever had a fantastic idea for a killer app, but never got to finish it?
-We're here to help you!
-Find new team mates or join exciting new projects to develop together
+Ever had a killer idea for an app, but never got to finish it?
+BitHelper is here to help you find new team mates to finish your apps or join exciting new projects to develop together!

 ## Brief
-Coming soon

-## Wireframes
-Coming soon
+BitHelper is a platform to help people complete their old and unfinished development projects.
+Users can browse through projects where help is needed or find new team mates to build their own ideas.
+Build more, faster and together!

 ## User stories